Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 1. Potential Security Concerns

 Betternet has been flagged for security issues in the past.
-In 2017, an academic study found Betternet was often infected with trackers and malware embedded into the software itself.
+In 2017, an academic study found that Betternet was often infected with trackers and malware embedded into the software itself.

 While this issue may have been addressed since then, it’s concerning that Betternet was the fourth-highest malware-infected app in the Google Play store according to that research.